eclipse/imagen/docs/guide/j2d-concepts/index.md

 how the bands are interpreted in a colorimetric sense.

-2.5 Introducing the Java Advanced Imaging API
+2.5 Introducing the Eclipse ImageN
 ------------------------------------------------------------------

-The JAI API builds on the foundation of the Java 2D API to allow more powerful and general imaging applications.
-The JAI API adds the following concepts:
+Eclipse ImageN builds on the foundation of the Java 2D API to allow more powerful and general imaging applications.
+ImageN adds the following concepts:

 -   Multi-tiled images

 -   Deferred execution

 -   Networked images

 -   Image property management

 -   Image operators with multiple sources

 -   Three-dimensional image data